dfinity/portal/docs/developer-docs/integrations/t-ecdsa/index.md

 - If you want to learn more about chain-key ECDSA signatures, check the [how it works](./t-ecdsa-how-it-works.md) page to see more.
 - If you want to take an even deeper dive see Groth and Shoup's [Eurocrypt 2022 paper](https://eprint.iacr.org/2021/1330).
 - Sample code for `threshold-ecdsa` is provided in the [examples repository](https://github.com/dfinity/examples), under either [`motoko`](https://github.com/dfinity/examples/tree/master/motoko/threshold-ecdsa) or [`rust`](https://github.com/dfinity/examples/tree/master/rust/threshold-ecdsa) sub-directories.
-- You can find the corresponding code-walkthrough in the [samples documentation](../../../samples/t-ecdsa-sample.md).